yoyurec/logseq-awesome-styler/README.md

 ### 📝 Redesigned admonition blocks
 ![admonition](screenshots/admonition.png)

-### 📏 Sizes
-Change sidebars and content width in Settings

-### 🎨 Colors palette:
-Change main colors in Settings

 ## What is Logseq?
 Logseq is a privacy-first, open-source knowledge base.
 Visit https://logseq.com for more information.